 Returning Choreographic Fellow | January 25 - February 8, 2018

-Rosie Herrera returns to MANCC to develop her latest evening-length dance theater work, Make Believe, which explores magic, celebrity worship, and romantic love through the lens of ritual and religious spectacle.
-Looking at how the influence of religion during childhood impacts notions of romantic love later in life, Herrera will draw on her aesthetic influence growing up in the pageantry-filled Catholic church to create Make Believe, in collaboration with a diverse group of performers and designers.
+Rosie Herrera returned to MANCC to develop her latest evening-length dance theater work, Make Believe, which explores magic, celebrity worship, and romantic love through the lens of ritual and religious spectacle.

-While at MANCC, Herrera will convene her entire cast, as well as dramaturg David Brick, Co-Director of Headlong Dance Institute, costume designer Maiko Matsushima, and music director, Oscar Diaz.
-Where in her previous projects Herrera has incorporated design collaborators at the end of the process, this project will represent a shift in her way of working toward a longer term collaboration, where set, costume, and music designers shape the work in the studio from the very outset.
+Convening her entire cast and design team as well as dramaturg David Brick, Co-Director of Headlong Dance Institute, at MANCC represents a shift in her practice toward a longer term collaboration, where set, costume, and music designers help shape the work in the studio from the very outset.

 During the residency Herrera met with a variety of scholars and experts to deepen her research at the intersections of love and religion.
 Dr. François Dupuigrenet-Desroussilles, Professor of Religion specializing in 16th century Christianity, joined Herrera and her cast in the rehearsal studio.
 After viewing several vignettes the cast had been working on, Dupuigrenet-Desroussilles discussed the history and evolution of visual representation within the Christian tradition, the differences between reality and its representations, and notions of faith represented through extreme pain and ecstacy.